dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 # Acknowledgments
 {: numbered="no"}

 The authors sincerely thank Eduardo Ingles-Sanchez for his contribution in the initial phase of this work.
-We also want to thank Francisco Lopez Gomez for his work on the implementation of EAP-EDHOC and Marco Tiloca for his review.
+We also want to thank Marco Tiloca for his review.

-This work was supported partially by grant PID2020-112675RB-C44 funded by MCIN/AEI/10.13039/5011000011033.
+This work was supported partially by grant PID2020-112675RB-C44 funded by MCIN/AEI/10.13039/5011000011033 (ONOFRE3-UMU).

 This work was supported partially by Vinnova - the Swedish Agency for Innovation Systems - through the EUREKA CELTIC-NEXT project CYPRESS.